Hana no Ko Lunlun: Story

-The people that Lunlun helps send flower seeds to Lunlun's grandparents and tell them about their amazing granddaughter, and in the end, the magical flower is found growing in his garden, saving it from destruction after an attack from Togenishia.
-The photographer Serge turns out to be the prince of the Flower Star, and he confirms that he loves Lunlun and asks her to be his Queen.
-Lunlun rejects his proposal, however, since she loves Serge with all of her heart but does not want to live in the Star Flower.
-Serge cedes the throne to his younger brother so he can live on Earth and marry Lunlun.
+The people that Lunlun helps send flower seeds to Lunlun's grandparents and tell them about their amazing granddaughter, and in the end, the magical flower is found growing in his garden, saving it from destruction after an attack from Togenicia.
+The photographer Serge turns out to be the prince of Flowern, and he confirms that he loves Lunlun and asks her to be his queen.
+Lunlun rejects his proposal, however, since she loves Serge with all of her heart but does not want to live on Flowern.
+Serge cedes the throne to his younger brother so he can live on Earth with Lunlun.

-At the start of the series, Lunlun is given a magical pin from the King of the Flower Planet.
+At the start of the series, Lunlun is given a magical pin from the King of Flowern.
 This pin, when a flower is reflected in its mirror, gives Lunlun a new outfit for an activity, such as mountain climbing.
-About halfway through the series, the pin is broken when Lunlun falls from a branch overhanging a waterfall while trying to attract attention after being caught in the Dark Wind (Togenishia's main form of attack).
-While she is lost in the river, a new pin is given to her in the shape of the royal crest, with the warning that if it is ever lost or broken, her life on Earth will end and she will be unable to return to the Flower Planet.
-The words to activate this pin are "Fu Flay Lu Fey Lora".
+About halfway through the series, the pin is broken when Lunlun falls from a branch overhanging a waterfall while trying to attract attention after being caught in the Pollen Storm (Togenicia's main form of attack).
+While she is lost in the river, a new pin is given to her in the shape of the royal crest, with the warning that if it is ever lost or broken, her life on Earth will end and she will be unable to return to Flowern.
+The words to activate this pin are "Fleur Fleur Fleur".